This post may contain affiliate links. Please read my disclosure for more info.

 10. Roasted Chestnuts + Sweet Potato – Kao Hongshu+Tanghao Lizi （烤红薯+ 糖炒栗子)

-Another winter favorite, you’ll be sure to find roasted sweet potato and chestnuts all over Beijing in the winter months.
+Another street food favorite, you’ll be sure to find roasted sweet potato and chestnuts all over Beijing in the winter months.
 These cheap street eats are a Beijing staple in the winter and make a great snack on the go.

 Grab a giant sweet potato to split with a friend or a small paper bag of chestnuts.
 You definitely won’t regret it!